Today's Articles

 Cleavon Jake Little was born in Chickasha, Oklahoma, the son of Malachi Little and DeEtta Jones Little.
 He was the brother of singer DeEtta Little West; he had another sister, Rosemarie Little Martin, and two brothers, Everett and Roy.
 Little was raised in San Diego, California, and attended Kearny High School, graduating in 1957.

-For Little's contribution to motion pictures, he was posthumously honored with a star on the Hollywood Walk of Fame in 1994.
-The Cleavon Little Scholarship, which helps nonwhite students, was created at the American Academy of Dramatic Arts through a campaign led by Little's fellow alumnus and co-star Judd Hirsch.
+Little was posthumously honored with a star on the Hollywood Walk of Fame in 1994 for his contribution to motion pictures.
+The Cleavon Little Scholarship, which helps nonwhite students, was created at the American Academy of Dramatic Arts through a campaign led by Little's fellow alumnus and co-star, Judd Hirsch.

 To become an Actor or Actress.